sasankaweera123/EncryptionMethod/README.md

 # EncryptionMethod

 RSA & AES Cryptography develop in Java.
-Java Swing used for UI develpment
+Java Swing used for UI development.

 - AES : AES is an iterative rather than Feistel cipher.
 It is based on ‘substitution–permutation network’.
 It comprises of a series of linked operations, some of which involve replacing inputs by specific outputs (substitutions) and others involve shuffling bits around (permutations).